Health, safety and welfare

 5. Clearance will be as soon as practicable.
 Except in exceptional conditions this will take place during normal working time.

 It is important that the Lodge is informed of any untoward incidents involving Wadham students as victims, e.g. muggings or other kinds of assault.
-While the first need is obviously to summon the police, it is very helpful for the College to know of these episodes so that appropriate follow-up action can be considered.
+While the first need is obviously to summon medical assistance, if required, and the police, it is very helpful for the College to know of these episodes so that appropriate follow-up action can be considered.